lgurgel1/Exploratory-Data-Analysis-Project/README.md

 # Exploratory-Data-Analysis-Project

+(See the project in detail in the project.ipynb file, where all the steps are there.)

 ## Connecting with the Data Analytics Journey

 This project is part of my Data Analytics learning journey, as described in my original repositorie [Data-Analytics](https://github.com/lgurgel1/Data-Analytics).
 This repository covers topics from basic Python to cloud computing and big data, and includes several hands-on projects to consolidate learning.
 Explore the repository to follow the evolution of this and other projects!